-- Victoria Institute of Strategic Economic Studies (VISES) which is now part of the new Institute of Sustainable Industries & Liveable Cities.
+- Victoria Institute of Strategic Economic Studies (VISES) which is now part of the new Institute for Sustainable Industries & Liveable Cities.

 We are keen to engage with local, national and international research organisations, industries, communities and governments to undertake research that has a substantial and mutually beneficial impact.